-On Monday, the Reporters Committee for Freedom of the Press and the Society of Professional Journalists filed an amicus brief with the Supreme Court
+On Monday, the Reporters Committee for Freedom of the Press and the Society of Professional Journalists filed an amicus brief with the Supreme Court in Weaver v.
+Massachusetts.

 On its surface, the case concerns a claim of ineffective assistance of counsel, but an underlying and critical issue is the public's right of access to jury selection proceedings, also known as voir dire.
 During the criminal trial in Weaver, the court was closed during voir dire to because of overcrowding in the courtroom.